IBM/event-automation/_ep_1.0/02-installing/06-installing.md

   oc get csv
   ```

   The command returns a list of installed operators.
-The installation is successful if the value in the `PHASE` column for your {{site.data.reuse.ep_short}} is `Succeeded`.
+The installation is successful if the value in the `PHASE` column for your {{site.data.reuse.ep_name}} is `Succeeded`.

 **Note:** If the operator is installed into a specific namespace, then it will only appear under the associated project.
 If the operator is installed for all namespaces, then it will appear under any selected project.
 If the operator is installed for all namespaces, and you select **all projects** from the **Project** dropdown, the operator will be shown multiple times in the resulting list, once for each project.

-When the {{site.data.reuse.ep_short}} is installed, the following additional operators will appear in the installed operator list:
+When the {{site.data.reuse.ep_name}} is installed, the following additional operators will appear in the installed operator list:

 - Operand Deployment Lifecycle Manager.
 - IBM Common Service Operator.